doodlum/sfse-asi-loader/README.md

 cd Plugin
 git submodule init
 git submodule update --remote
-cd ..
 cd extern/vcpkg
+./bootstrap-vcpkg.bat
 vcpkg integrate install
 cd ..
 cd ..
 .\build-release.ps1
 ```

-> If you are building for a Starfield **_other than latest_**, use `git clone https://github.com/IanE-Official/rehash-sfse-asi-loader.git --branch {version} Plugin`
+> If you are building for a Starfield **_other than the latest_**, use `git clone https://github.com/IanE-Official/rehash-sfse-asi-loader.git --branch {version} Plugin`
 > where {version} is set to the newest version of starfield you are trying to build for (currently 1.9.51).

 ### 📦 Deployment

-Build-release.ps1 will automatically handle deployment.
+Automated steps in Build-release.ps1 will automatically handle deployment.

 ### ➕ DKUtil addon